Sitecore-Hackathon/2019-DOCTA-CORE/documentation/README.md

 ## Video

-You can find a video overview of our module in this documentation folder
+You can find a video overview of our module in this documentation folder (`.\DoctaCore.mp4`) as well as an update video (`.\DoctaCore2-UPDATE-FixedTheMentionedBug.mp4`) that demos a feature we fixed in time after having temporarily disabled it for our first video due to a bug that we weren't sure we'd fix in time!
+Note that the module package has also been updated with this fix.